 08 Feb 2023

-In Magic: the Gathering, a permanent card remains on the battlefield until it’s destroyed or otherwise removed from play.
+In Magic: the Gathering, a permanent is a card that remains on the battlefield until it’s destroyed or otherwise removed from play.
 This includes lands, creatures, enchantments, artifacts, and planeswalker cards.
-They are placed in the battlefield and can be used to attack and block, tap for mana, or continuously affect the game.
+They are placed in the battlefield and can be used to attack and block, tap for mana, or have a continuous effect on the game.

 With so many different cards available, it can be overwhelming for new players to know where to start.
 That’s why we’ve put together this comprehensive guide to permanent cards, to help you get a handle on the basics and start building a winning deck.